citycoins/governance/ccips/ccip-003/ccip-003-citycoins-mining.md

 ## Backwards Compatibility

-None, as this proposal is the initial implementation.
+None, this is the initial implementation.

 ## Activation

-None, as this proposal is the initial implementation.
+None, this is the initial implementation.

 ## Reference Implementations